 We have observed that water flowing from is a tap has a smooth texture when the flow rate is low, but as the flow rate is increased, after reaching a certain value, voids and disturbances can be seen in.
 In such a situation, if we introduce a stream of ink when the flow is smooth, the ink flows without mixing with the other layers whereas if it is introduced in the case of turbulent flow, we can see the mixing of the layer of ink with the other layers of water as shown in the figure below.
 In this section, we will learn about the first kind, i.e., the streamline or the laminar flow.

-The streamlines in a laminar flow follows the equation of continuity, i.e., Av = constant, where, A is the cross sectional area of the fluid flow and v is the velocity of the fluid at that point.
-Av is the defined as the volume flux or the flow rate of the fluid, which remains constant for steady flow.
-When the area of cross section is greater, the velocity of the liquid is lesser and vice versa.
+The streamlines in a laminar flow follow the equation of continuity, i.e., Av = constant, where, A is the cross-sectional area of the fluid flow, and v is the velocity of the fluid at that point.
+Av is defined as the volume flux or the flow rate of the fluid, which remains constant for steady flow.
+When the area of the cross-section is greater, the velocity of the liquid is lesser and vice versa.

 To learn more about the streamline flow or other related topics, download BYJU’S – The Learning App.